SPDUK/osrsBot/README.md

 `window.getWindowPos()` needs to be calibrated to the top left of the runescape window, but depending on tweaks made to the desktop the title bar might be larger/smaller than hard coded, so I might need to figure out how to find the title bar size and count that.

+Works with KDE by default,
+**depending on the distro the window might report incorrect x,y positions and not count the title bar as part of the window.**
-Works with `Yaru` (ubuntu GNOME 18.10) theme by default, but you can change it easily to work with any other setups by changing `return [x - 10, y - 45]` in window.js to whatever the window settings are on your theme.
+You can change it easily to work with any other setups by changing `return [x, y]` in window.js to whatever the window settings are on your theme, for example `return [x-10, y-45]` is for the Yaru theme on ubuntu GNOME.

+I'll figure out a way to automate this later on.

 #